Meet The Team

 Shaun Taylor BVSc MRCVS

-I recently managed a Veterinary Hospital in Portishead, before finally deciding to open my own independent vet practice in Yatton in July 2017.
+After nearly 4 years of solid night-shifts, I finally settled back into daytime general practice in the West Country in 2012.
+I managed a large Veterinary Hospital in Portishead for 5 years, before finally deciding to open my own independent family-run vet practice in Yatton in July 2017.
 In true family style, my mum Pat also works as our receptionist at Yatton Vets!

 I am a keen winter sports fan and try to fit in a snowboarding holiday once every 1-2 years.
 I am also partial to anything that involves cooking, eating or wine tasting!
 I have been known to try surfing on occasion; I own a 7’10” Mini-Mal surfboard, and a rather unflattering wetsuit.

-My wife Ciara (also a vet) grew up in Donegal, Ireland.
+My wife Ciara (also a veterinary surgeon) grew up in Donegal, Ireland.
 We married in 2016, and together we have 2 cheeky cats, Pickle & Lily.